dmlc/treelite/docs/tutorials/import.rst

 ------------------------

 **XGBoost** (`dmlc/xgboost <https://github.com/dmlc/xgboost/>`_) is a fast,
 scalable package for gradient boosting.
-Both treelite and XGBoost are hosted by the DMLC (Distributed Machine Learning Community) group.
+Both Treelite and XGBoost are hosted by the DMLC (Distributed Machine Learning Community) group.

 Treelite plays well with XGBoost --- if you used XGBoost to train your ensemble